A Robust Multi-Item Auction Design with Statistical Learning: Main Results

 \section{Main Results}

 In this section, we present the main results of this paper.
-We begin by introducing a method for estimating the distribution and constructing confidence intervals for bidders' types in Section \ref{subsubsection3.2.1}.
-Next, we propose a novel strategy for reducing the number of queries in Section \ref{Winnow down the possible winners}.
-We then provide a mechanism that concretely embodies the estimated bidders' types in Section \ref{Designate the value} and demonstrate a lower bound for the revenue of this mechanism in Section \ref{subsubsection3.2.5}.
-Finally, in Section \ref{subsubsection3.3.5}, we discuss the selection of a key parameter in our mechanism.
+We begin by introducing a method for estimating the distributions and constructing credible intervals for bidder types in Section \ref{subsubsection3.2.1}.
+Next, we propose a novel strategy for reducing the number of bids considered in an auction in Section \ref{Winnow down the possible winners}.
+We then provide a mechanism that simplifies the distributions of the bidder types in Section \ref{Designate the value}.
+Finally, in Section \ref{subsubsection3.2.5}, we implement the VCG mechanism based on the strategy in Section \ref{Designate the value} and give the lower bound of its revenue.

+We consider the most challenging scenario where we lack any prior knowledge about the distributions of bidder types, and the bidder types distributions can be different for a certain item.
+Additionally, we assume that the distributions of the bidder types are fixed throughout the bidding process.